gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Meta-data must be extracted once and cached as part of the `ModelSchema` associated with the type.
 - Replace special case rendering of binary variant dimensions from the component report with general purpose reporting.

-## Story: Plugin author defines variants for custom library
+## Story: Java sources of custom component are compiled against matching binary variant

 Change dependency resolution to honor the variant dimensions for a custom component.